 The only graded reader that Fluency Matters has available in English is Felipe Alou, which I highly recommend.
 The book intentionally uses a lot of Spanish-English cognates, so for students who are native Spanish speakers, I think it could be used with high-beginning students or higher.
 For non-Spanish speakers, I would say it’s best for high-intermediate or advanced-level students.
 I wrote a more detailed blog post about this book here.

 The only graded reader that Fluency Fast currently has available in English is an adaptation of Don Quixote.
-I offered it as an option during FVR time in my class of all Latino students, and several of them seemed eager to read it because they recognized the title.
-Most of them seemed to have a vague familiarity with the original book, so I think they liked the feeling of being able to read a famous work of literature (or at least an adaptation of it)!
+I’ve offered it to my students an option during FVR time, and several of them have enjoyed reading it.
 I’d say it works well for ESL students who are at a high-beginning level or above.

 I haven’t used any of these books yet, but I did purchase the adaptation of A Christmas Carol (Level 3), and I’m planning to use it around Christmas time.
 Compass has a few different series: Compass Readers (a mix of original fiction and non-fiction books), Compass Classic Readers (adaptations of classic books), and Young Learners Classic Readers (classic stories for children—though many of them look like they would be perfectly fine to use with adults, too).
 Unfortunately, my experience with this company so far has been somewhat frustrating, as several of the books that I’ve attempted to order are out of stock (over a period of several months).
 Many of their books sound quite interesting, but I haven’t been able to get ahold of them yet.